XEP-xxxx: Payment Required

 The <payment-required/> element is an application-specific stanza error condition.
 It is used as a child of the <error/> element to indicate that the requested action requires payment before it can be fulfilled.

-The <payment-required/> element possesses one OPTIONAL attribute:
+The <payment-required/> element possesses the following OPTIONAL attributes:

-Table 1: Registered reason Codes
+Table 2: Registered reason Codes

 Value Meaning